The Basics of Twitter Advertising

 Twitter’s revenue from advertising was $1.05 billion– an increase of 87% year-over-year.
 It’s clear that brands find value in Twitter’s advertising options, and for many reasons, they should.
 Twitter’s earnings report mentioned a continued effort to “improve our brand and direct response ad products with updated formats, measurement, and prediction,” and credits their increase in ad revenue to “revenue product improvements, strong sales execution, and a broad increase in advertiser demand.”

-This dedication to improvement and the creation of innovative advertising options offers brands a lot of potentials to increase reach and engagement on the Twitter platform.
+This dedication to improvement and the creation of innovative advertising options offers brands a lot of potential to increase reach and engagement on the Twitter platform.
 Other benefits of advertising on Twitter include unlocking access to 206 million daily active users, 44% of whom are between ages 30-49.
 Twitter user demographics have remained consistent year-to-year in terms of gender: 68% identify as male and 32% identify as female.
 As of 2018, 42% of adult Twitter users had a college degree and 41% of adult users earn at least $75,000 a year.

 Twitter offers several options when it comes to types of advertisements for brands to use on its platform.
 Individual Tweets can be promoted and will appear on user profiles, in timelines, and as search results.
 Full accounts can also be promoted and will appear as suggestions of who to follow for targeted users.